AbdelazizMoustafa1/img_processing_try2/README.md

 npm run test
 to start the server:
 npm run start
+If using Windows and want to start the server and open ur default browser on 'http://localhost:3000' by one command use: npm run startall

 port 3000 was chosen.
 It needs to be used in localhost as http://localhost:3000/